osteele/Arduino_SerialRecord/README.md

 SerialRecord] library.

 You can also interact with this sketch from the Serial Monitor.
 Enter `0` or `1` into the text area at the top, and press "Send".
+Then enter `!e` to ask the Arduino to send back the last values it received.

 ### ReceiveMultipleValues